hashicorp/packer/website/source/docs/provisioners/puppet-server.html.md

     provisioner a failure.

--   `options` (string) - Additional command line options to pass to `puppet agent` when Puppet is ran.
+-   `options` (string) - Additional command line options to pass to `puppet agent` when Puppet is run.

 -   `prevent_sudo` (boolean) - By default, the configured commands that are executed to run Puppet are executed with `sudo`.
 If this is true, then the